BEU-Project-Developers/final-project-submission-rahimovanarmin/README.txt

-﻿In this version I added functionality to Next 7 days table in Profile page
+﻿In this version I added functionality to Reminderstable